Hypaurotis crysalus citima

 Suitable Lab Host Plants: Quercus alba or any other oaks

-Caring for Live Female Butterflies: Nectaring techniques
+How to Care for Live Female Butterflies: Click here.

 Methods of Female Oviposition: Ken Hansen reports having success getting eggs out of females using the Open Screen Cages.
-Others have struggled to get females to lay eggs.

 How to Find Caterpillars in the Field: Not generally productive.
 The key to finding immatures is finding eggs.